- What are the objectives of Ghana’s Extended Credit Facility arrangement? What are the policy priorities?

 What has been the impact of the program so far?
 Do we see any signs of success?

-Ghana’s performance under the program has been generally strong, both in terms of meeting the quantitative objectives (for example on budgetary performance), but also in implementing structural reforms.
+Ghana’s performance under the program has been generally satisfactory, both in terms of meeting the quantitative objectives (for example on budgetary performance), but also in implementing structural reforms.
 These reforms aim to make the economy more resilient, ensure a lasting improvement in public finances, and lay the foundations for stronger and more inclusive growth.

 How does the program protect the most vulnerable?
 Will the program results in cuts in social programs?